fonoster/fonoster/docs/AbstractTTS.md

 ## AbstractTTS
 A building block for new TTS engines.
-You might use this class to create integration with ANY TTS by providing he abstracted functions, and with help of the `tts/utils.`
+You might use this class to create integration with ANY TTS by providing the abstracted functions, and with help of the `tts/utils.`

 **Kind**: global class